 How do I get a math tutor? (top)

-or one can be mailed, faxed or emailed if necessary, or you can view it online:
+can be mailed, faxed or emailed if necessary, or you can view it

-interesting or appropriate for you, please stop in to talk with an advisor.
+or appropriate for you, please stop in to talk with an advisor.
+Other

-Other resources that are helpful are the advising offices of other possible majors, and
+resources that are helpful are the advising offices of other possible

 How do I get on the email list for Math Major or for ACMS majors? (top)

-your area(s) of interest and is our form of instantaneous newsletter:
+of interest and is our form of instantaneous newsletter: internship and

-internship and research opportunities, special lectures or career events,
+research opportunities, special lectures or career events, part-time

-part-time and career openings, and any possible changes in our major programs or courses.
+and career openings, and any possible changes in our major programs or

 How do I declare my major? (top)

 To declare a Math Degree, when you have completed all the courses required for admission to your major of choice, contact the Math Student Services office, C-36 Padelford, (206)543-6830 to schedule an appointment with an advisor.
 Appointments to declare your major are available the first five weeks of every quarter.
-Please note that our schedule fills quickly during these times and it is best to call BEFORE the second week of the quarter to schedule an appointment.
+Please note that our schedule fills quickly during these times and it is best to call the week BEFORE the quarter begins to schedule an appointment.